healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 * To know whether a certain scan session is pre-operative or post-operative
 * To easily be able to upload a folder structure with derived files to my project

-As a data controller I want:
+As a data holder I want:
 * Define the structure of my data collection, so it is easy to share it with others
 * Define the structure of my data collection, so I can collect summary